openstack/python-openstackclient/doc/source/cli/command-objects/network-qos-policy.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option:: --default

+    Set this as a default network QoS policy

+.. option:: --no-default

+    Set this as a non-default network QoS policy

 .. _network_qos_policy_create-name:
 .. describe:: <name>